iptv-org/iptv/CONTRIBUTING.md

 ### How to find a broken stream?

-For starters, you can just try to open the playlist in [VLC player](https://www.videolan.org/vlc/).
+For starters, you can just try to open the playlist in [VLC media player](https://www.videolan.org/vlc/).
 The player outputs all errors to the log (Tools -> Messages) so you'll be able to determine pretty accurately why a link isn't working.

 Another way to test links is to use the NPM script.
 To do this, first make sure you have [Node.js](https://nodejs.org/en) installed on your system.
 Then go to the `iptv` folder using [Console](https://en.wikipedia.org/wiki/Windows_Console) (or [Terminal](<https://en.wikipedia.org/wiki/Terminal_(macOS)>) if you have macOS) and run the command: